Revance Therapeutics Inc. (RVNC) and La Jolla Pharmaceutical Company (NASDAQ:LJPC) Contrasting side by side | New Business Observer

 Profitability

-Table 2 provides us Revance Therapeutics Inc. and La Jolla Pharmaceutical Company’s return on assets, return on equity and net margins.
+Table 2 provides us the return on equity, return on assets and net margins of both companies.

 |Net Margins